CavernCrawlers/CavernCrawlers.github.io/Fighter-Rogue.md

 ## Fighter-Rogue Knacks

+Unless stated otherwise, each knack may only be taken once.

 **Archer**: You do not have **Disadvantage** when making attacks at Far range.

-**Assassin**:  If you already have the **Sneak Attack** ability, your Sneak Attack dice increase to d6s.
-If you do not already have the Sneak Attack ability, you gain the Sneak Attack ability.
+**Backstabber**:  If you do not already have the [Sneak Attack](#sneak-attack) ability, you gain the Sneak Attack ability.
+You may not take this knack at 1st level.

 **Cavalry**: While mounted, you gain +2 to hit and +1 AC.
 Additionally, whatever creature you are mounted on gains +1 AC and +1 Evasion.